 - Find a market that you understand.

-- Analyze product ideas and choose a couple of niches where you can advertise your products.
+- Analyze product ideas and choose a few niches to advertise your products.

 Entrepreneurs find a need in the marketplace and create a product that satisfies that need.
 They also give jobs.
 If you’re going for the four-hour workweek, you must delegate 99 percent of the operations.
 You’ll help freelancers make money, achieve credibility in the marketplace, and more.